QuantEcon/lecture-source-jl/rst_files/testing.rst

 This lets us produce neat output documents, without pasting the whole codebase

-We can also manipulate the package interactively inside the notebook
+We can also run package operations inside the notebook

 .. figure:: /_static/figures/testing-notebook.png
     :scale: 60%

 The change will be reflected in the ``Project.toml`` file

-Note that we had to activate ``ExamplePackage`` first before making our dependency changes
+Note that, as usual, we had to first activate ``ExamplePackage`` first before making our dependency changes

 .. code-block:: julia
     :class: no-execute